 Landscape Grants Available

-Help protect pollinators in your yard by planting a pollinator-friendly landscape feature- grants available!
+Help protect pollinators in your yard by planting a pollinator-friendly landscape feature.
+Grants are available.

-You can help protect the MN State Rusty Patched Bumble Bee, Monarchs, and other at-risk and endangered pollinator species by installing pollinator habitat such as a native pollinator garden, trees, and shrubs.
+You can help protect the Rusty Patched Bumble Bee, monarch butterflies, and other at-risk pollinators by creating habitats like native gardens, trees, and shrubs.